Rev. Dr. Melissa K. López

 Director of Children’s Ministry

-Kate grew up attending a Harford County church, playing the handbells and singing in the children’s choir.
-It was at church where she met her husband, Mike, on their confirmation retreat at 16 years old.
-Kate and Mike live in Bel Air with their three sons.
+Kate grew up attending a nearby Harford County church, playing the handbells and singing in the children’s choir.
+It was at church where she met her husband, Mike, on their high school confirmation retreat.
+Kate and Mike live in Bel Air with their three sons and two cats.
+Kate says that it is a dream come true to work with children and share God’s love.

 Handbell Choir Director